TARGET THE SOURCE OF POLYNEUROPATHY

-Help your patients connect to personalized one-on-one support with services focused on knowledge sharing, treatment access, and patient empowerment.
+Help patients connect to one-on-one support and services from a dedicated Nurse Case Manager.
 To learn more, visit AkceaConnect.com.

 aBecause of the risk of thrombocytopenia and glomerulonephritis, TEGSEDI is available only through a limited program under the REMS.
 Under the TEGSEDI REMS, only certified healthcare providers and pharmacies may prescribe and distribute TEGSEDI.

-Complete the form below to receive the latest information and resources on TEGSEDI and hATTR amyloidosis.
+Get the latest information and resources on TEGSEDI

 Thank you for signing up!